 - 1 cup spinach

-- half a cup blueberries
+- 0.5 cup blueberries

-- half a lime with skin removed
+- One-half of lime with skin removed

-- half a cup unsweetened Greek yogurt
+- 0.5 cup unsweetened Greek yogurt

 - 1 tablespoon chia seeds

-To make ginger green tea:
+To make ginger green tea, use the following:

 - 1 tablespoon finely chopped ginger